Types of property to buy in Greece

-There are more than 700,000 such assets, including land, 600 islands and tourist facilities such as hotels, marinas and golf courses.
+There are more than 700,000 such assets.
+They include land, 600 islands and tourist facilities such as hotels, marinas and golf courses.

 Un-renovated properties may not have much of a bathroom or kitchen by northern European standards, but there is no shortage of under employed builders to help with a renovation project.
 Most builders in Greece are small scale due to the geographically scattered nature of the country, and any community will have a couple of builders to choose from.
 Do not try and flout building laws, however – build ratios are strictly enforced and outside of towns and village centres you can normally only build on around 20 percent of the plot.

 The Greece Buying Guide takes you through each stage of the property buying process.The guide will help you to: